mono0926/widget-quiz/README.md

 ![GIF](screenshots/quiz.gif)

-With this app, users will learn Flutter widgets more effectively.
+With this app, users will learn Flutter widgets more efficiently.

 1. Answer to Flutter widget quizez.
 2. You can jump to document if you like after answered a quiz.